 Just this morning, I posted a quick prepper tip video to Instagram about using our preps.
 Not only do we want to like the food we store, but we also want to know how to cook it and store it.

 I just started a new series on this site called Off-Grid Cooking From The Pantry.
-There I’ll cook meals straight from our pantry using off-grid methods of cooking.
+There I’ll cook meals straight from our pantry using off-grid cooking methods.

 Major Prepper Mistake – Not Knowing Your Gear

 Don’t wait for an emergency to figure things out.